 Adequate funding for school systems has been at the forefront of argumentation about how money affects outcomes for children.
 The Money Doesn’t Matter folks reared their heads in the 1980’s when the economy tanked and states looked for ways to diminish participation in funding education.
 An example of this diminution was the Commonwealth of Pennsylvania.
 In the 1974-75 school year, the state funded their schools at 54%.
 In the 2013-14 year it was 30.8%.3

-Where then can one look to begin a rehabilitation of a school or a school district?
+Where then can one look to begin a rehabilitation of a school district?
 That will be the subject of this monograph.
 There are explicit steps, in some order, that will, in most cases, lead to a transformation of a failing entity to one that succeeds for the children.
 There are very few of the usual educational panaceas involved in this activity.
 Most of what we have learned is the product of uncommon sense and a large dose of humanity.
 The secret to change is steeped in applied human relations, a product of the 1940’s National Training Labs (NTL).

 Kurt Lewin developed the program at NTL to delve into how intellect and environment act on each other to produce human behavior.
 His philosophy was that actual human interaction was more important than lecturing and reading.
 His T groups (T is for training) were a way to afford participants to learn about their own beliefs and also listen to others, sometimes antithetical beliefs, to understand interactions.4

 Co-Author Arnold Hillman was part of one of these T-groups at Boston University in 1970 which was led by Kenneth Benne, one of Lewin’s colleagues.
 By that time Lewin had passed away at an early age in 1947.
 Hillman returned to his position as Human Relations Coordinator in a racially conflicted school district outside of Philadelphia.
 He was taught to run T-groups in the local community.